-Since its release in 2009 Minecraft has been hanging amongst the most played games.
-While other games decrease in popularity after a while Minecraft has been on the opposite trend i.e increasing in popularity.
+Since its release in 2009, Minecraft has been hanging among the most played games.
+While other games decrease in popularity after a while, Minecraft has been on the opposite trend i.e., increasing in popularity.
 Due to its popularity, Minecraft is played on a plethora of different hardware devices and configurations.

-The main challenge faced in running the game smoothly by hardware devices is the allocation of ram towards Minecraft application.
-For a smooth lag-free gaming experience some tweaks are required.
-We will properly guide you on how to allocate more ram to Minecraft so without any to do let us look at some methods.
+The main challenge faced in running the game smoothly by hardware devices is the allocation of RAM for Minecraft.
+For a smooth, lag-free gaming experience, some tweaks are required.
+We will properly guide you on how to allocate more RAM to Minecraft, so let us look at some methods.

 Available RAM of the System

-- After opening the former you will be greeted with information.
-Scroll down and you will find ram information of your machine
+- After opening the former, you will be greeted with information.
+Scroll down, and you will find ram information about your machine.

 Reason for the Allocation of More RAM

-Allocating more ram increases the performance of the game.
-It allows for some resources to be used for the game hence giving a good headway for performance.
-This negates the fps drops which some people may encounter.
-Also for the folks who like running mods on this game allocating more ram for this purpose can be beneficial.
+Allocating more RAM increases the performance of the game.
+It allows for some resources to be used for the game, giving a good headway for performance.
+This negates the fps drops that some people may encounter.
+Also, for the folks who like running mods on this game allocating more ram for this purpose can be beneficial.

 Amount of RAM that should be Allocated

 There is no right or wrong here.
 Allocating the amount of ram is dependent on your system’s configuration.
-If you have a high-end machine which has a good amount of available memory than it is wise to allocated half of the memory for the game.
-The sweet spot for ram allocation is around 4GB.
+If you have a high-end PC with a good amount of available memory, it is wise to allocate half of the memory for the game.
+The sweet spot for RAM allocation is around 4GB.

 In this guide, we will focus on the main launchers but before we get into the details it is important to double for the latest version of Java and the game.
 Having the latest version will be beneficial and will make things easier.
 The main prominent launchers are as follows: